 Since 2004, CORE has raised more than $4 million and granted support to more than 600 families from across the industry and the country.
 Contributions from our COREporate Members and individual donors allow CORE to provide grants that keep our families safe, healthy, and happy.

-CORE has supported food and beverage service families in over 35 states and Puerto Rico, and we have Board Members, Advisory Council Members, and Ambassadors across the country that help spread the word and gain awareness of CORE’s mission.
+CORE has supported food and beverage service families in 41 states, D.C., and Puerto Rico, and we have Board Members, and Ambassadors across the country that help spread the word and gain awareness of CORE’s mission.

 If a family qualifies for CORE support, they receive a grant to cover medical bills for children, gas cards, groceries, clothing, medical supplies and therapies, utilities, rent and mortgage, and other essential needs a family might need to navigate their specific circumstance.
 We work with the family to create the best and most impactful grant for their family and needs.
 All information provided to CORE is kept confidential.

 CORE reserves the right to determine which circumstances and conditions qualify as life-altering and determine how CORE grant funds are distributed in fulfillment of each grant.
 CORE families may reapply for support after (3) years since the date of grant distribution.
 If you are interested in applying for support or referring a family for support, please visit our grant application.